Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

-\begin{prop} There is a unique symmetric equilibrium in the platform choice stage, which is in pure strategies.
+\begin{prop} For given $\hm^*(s)$ for all $s$, there is a unique symmetric equilibrium in the platform choice stage, which is in pure strategies.
 Candidates choose $p_i^*=\omega$, if they expect a majority of voters to vote for the policy that matches the state, when $p_1\neq p_2$.
 Otherwise, there exists a policy $\hat{p}$ that is expected to win independent of the realization of $\omega$ if $p_1\neq p_2$, and both candidates choose $p_i^*=\hat{p}$. \end{prop}